Properties of water: Density of water and ice

 The unusual density curve and lower density of ice than of water is essential for much of the life on earth—if water were most dense at the freezing point, then in winter the cooling at the surface would lead to convective mixing.
-Once 0 °C are reached, the water body would freeze from the bottom up, and all life in it would be killed.
+Once 0 °C is reached, the water body would freeze from the bottom up, and all life in it would be killed.
 Furthermore, given that water is a good thermal insulator (due to its heat capacity), some frozen lakes might not completely thaw in summer.
 As it is, the inversion of the density curve leads to a stable layering for surface temperatures below 4 °C, and with the layer of ice that floats on top insulating the water below, even e.g., Lake Baikal in central Siberia freezes only to about 1 m thickness in winter.
 In general, for deep enough lakes, the temperature at the bottom stays constant at about 4 °C (39 °F) throughout the year (see diagram).